NunoDiasMartins/100-days-of-code/log.md

 **Thoughts:**
 Today I completed only one exercise from AlgoExpert, the remove islands.
 Completed in around 30 minutes without any hint or help.

-### Day 28: February 4, 2022
+### Day 29: February 4, 2022

 **Today's Progress**:
 Complete one exercise from AlgoExpert
 **Thoughts:**
-Today I completed only one exercise from AlgoExpert, to fin a cycle in a graph.
+Today I completed only one exercise from AlgoExpert, to find a cycle in a graph.
 Completed in around 1hour and 15 minutes without only one hint.
 Built a different solution from the AlgoExpert team. need to understand their solution in order to lear more about it.

+### Day 30: February 4, 2022

+**Today's Progress**:
+Complete one exercise from AlgoExpert
+**Thoughts:**
+Today I completed only one exercise from AlgoExpert, in a hour + some minutes.
+I did without any hint.
+The exercise was Minimum passes of matrix.

 <!--